onikienko/7zip-min/README.md

     // done
 });

-// unpack into the current directory if no output directory specified _7z.unpack('path/to/archive.7z', err => {
+// unpack into the current directory (process.cwd()) if no output directory specified _7z.unpack('path/to/archive.7z', err => {
     // done
 });